ai/jquery-cdn/README.md

-# Beast way to load latest jQuery in Ruby
+# Best way to load latest jQuery in Ruby

 Load jQuery from CDN in production and use local copy in development. jQuery CDN supports Ruby on Rails, Sinatra ans other non-Rails environments